The Impact of Missing Data on Causal Discovery: A Multicentric Clinical Study: Experiments

 \section{Experiments}

-We performed numerical experiments to compare the graphs recovered under MAR and MNAR by the Bootstrap SEM and HC-aIPW.
-For reference, we also reported the results for HC on data completed with single imputation, denoted \emph{HC-complete}.
-Prior knowledge elicited from experts consists of forbidden and required edges (Survival$1$yr $\to$ Survival$3$yr, Survival$3$yr $\to$ Survival$5$yr).
+We performed numerical experiments to compare the graphs recovered under MAR and MNAR by the Bootstrap SEM and HC-aIPW algorithms respectively.
+Data and code are available upon request by following the procedure described in \cite{Reijnen2020PreoperativeStudy}.
+For reference, we also reported the results for HC on data completed performing single imputation, which we refer to as \emph{HC-complete}.
+Prior knowledge $\mathcal{K}$, elicited by experts, consists of forbidden edges, variables in higher tiers (\Cref{tab-variables}) are not allowed to cause those in lower tiers, and required edges, Survival$1$yr is a direct cause of Survival$3$yr, and Survival$3$yr is a direct cause of Survival$5$yr.